-Prospective students should apply through UCAS and all applications will be considered by the Course Leader.
-All successful applicants will be required to attend an interview at the University.
+Prospective students should apply through UCAS and all applications will be considered by the Course Leader/Admissions tutor.
 The decision to offer a place will be based on a candidate's ability to demonstrate enthusiasm for the subject, commitment to study and the academic capability to succeed on the Course.